filebrowser/filebrowser/README.md

-## gtstef fork of filebrowser
+## My fork of filebrowser

+**Note: Intended to be used in docker only.**

-Intended for docker use only, makes the following significant changes to filebrowser;
+This fork makes the following significant changes to filebrowser for origin:

- 1. Improves search to use index instead of filesystem search.
+ 1. Improves search to use index instead of filesystem.
     - lightning fast
     - realtime results as you type
  1. Preview enhancments
     - preview default view is constrained to files subwindow, which can be toggled to fullscreen.
  1. Updated node version and dependancies
     - uses latest npm and node version
     - removes deprecated npm packages
  1. Improved routing
     - fixed bugs in original version
  1. Added authentication type
     - Using bearer token with remote authentication server

 ## About